 If the Lenovo laptop does not turn on for the first time, you can try re-running it.
 You should remove all the attached devices that might impact the laptop and restart it again.
 Thus if you can resolve the issue by restarting it, the associated peripheral prevents the screen from activating correctly.

 You should identify the peripheral impacting your device and avoid using it in the future, as it might lead to other serious issues.

 Solution 3: Remove Attached Accessories

-Consequently, it is better to remove all the attached accessories from the laptop and use the peripherals only when needed.
-You should also vet all the attached accessories as some might have corrupt software which can potentially harm your Lenovo laptop.
+Consequently, removing all the attached accessories from the laptop is better, and using the peripherals only when needed.
+You should also vet all the attached accessories as some might have corrupt software that can harm your Lenovo laptop.